How long can cats go without food? When to be concerned if your cat stops eating

 How long can cats go without food?

 If you’re as much of a foodie as we are, the thought of missing a meal most likely leaves you feeling horrified.
 But your feline furkid has a different relationship to food and can survive for up to two weeks without their kibble as long as they have access to plenty of clean water.
-Without this, they would be unlikely to survive for more than 2-3 days.
+Without this, they would be unlikely to survive for more than two to three days.

 That being said, just because your cat could technically survive for that long without eating, it doesn’t mean that they won’t become seriously unwell and malnourished.
 Just like us humans, food is where cats get all the necessary vitamins and minerals they need to thrive, so going without is far from ideal.